zombifiedpotato/pumpkin_patch/README.md

   - General Powers:
     - Machine: You have been modified to such an extend that you need fuel instead of food to function.
     - Spare Parts: You have more health, since you were designed with redundancy in mind.
-    - Industrial Knowledge: You have acces to the items from the Modern Industrialization mod.
+    - Industrial Knowledge: You have acces to the items from the Create mod.
   - Suborigins:
     - War Machine: You have been modified for war, giving you an advantage in hand to hand combat.
       - Armored: You have some armor built in, giving you natural armor points.